 Tiered Pricing offers variable discounts based on volume purchases and can be time bound as a limited time offering.

 Use Period and Volume Discounts to Rewarding Customer Loyalty!
-Businesses frequently use time-limited or bulk
+Businesses frequently use time-limited or bulk discounts to drive sales.
+SAP Business One enables:

 • Setting seasonal promotions.